 6. Day Trip to Jeonju

 Take a trip to the centuries-old city of Jeonju Korea, for a genuinely cultural day out.
 There is so much to experience in Jeonju – a must-visit destination in the country.

 You can learn all about local cuisine through the many different food and wine stalls – this city is gastronomical heaven.
 The Jeonju Traditional Wine Museum can teach you all about rice wine production and history.

 Jeonju is also the home of the classic Korean dish bibimbap.
 There are a lot of Bibimbap restaurants in Jeonju.
 We chose to visit Hanguk Jip– serving bibimbap in Jeonju since 1952 and still run by the same family.

-Without question though the most fun thing to do in Jeonju is to join the locals and hire some classic Korean fancy dress!!!
-A key thing to do in Jeonju is to hire classic Korean costumes and then wander the streets being instagrammed in front of the classic buildings.
+Without question though, the most fun thing to do in Jeonju is to join the locals and hire some classic Korean fancy dress.
+A key thing to do in Jeonju is to hire classic Korean costumes and then wander the streets being Instagrammed in front of the classic buildings.

-We were the only westerners doing this and it was great fun!
+We were the only Westerners doing this and it was great fun.
 We also gave much amusement to the locals.
-The fabrics aren’t the most breathable so about 20 odd minutes of this is more than enough.
+The fabrics aren’t the most breathable, so about 20-odd minutes of this is more than enough.

-The old town area itself is filled with lots of cute shops and cafes and many Hanok houses which offer home stays.
-Jeonju also has an art village outside of the old town called Jaman Mural Village.
-It is necessary to cross the main road and walk up a very steep hill to access it.
-Jaman Mural Village is covered in murals and has several cute cafes and is very photogenic.
+The old town area itself is filled with lots of cute shops and cafes and many Hanok houses which offer homestays.
+Jeonju also has an art village outside the old town called Jaman Mural Village.

+Crossing the main road and walking up a very steep hill to access it is necessary.
+Jaman Mural Village Jeonju is covered in murals and has several cute cafes and is very photogenic.